 Facts: The plaintiff sold 26 containers of sesame seeds to be transported from Nigeria to Xingang, China.
 The sale was on terms “CIF Xingang” meaning the plaintiff was to obtain insurance but the risk of loss or damage passed to the buyer upon shipment.
 The goods were insured under an open cargo policy with the defendant and were declared under the open policy.
 During the course of carriage from Nigeria to China, the goods were damaged.
 All 26 containers were declared unfit for human consumption and were sold for salvage.
 Even though the plaintiff had been paid in full by its buyer, it filed a claim with the defendant insurer.
 The insurer denied the claim on 24 of 26 containers on the basis that the cause of the damage was condensation or sweat, a non-transit related fortuity.
-The insurer brought this motion for summary judgment on the grounds that the plaintiff had no insurable interest and that the plaintiff had been paid in full by its buyer.
+The plaintiff commenced proceedings against the insurer.
+The insurer then brought this motion for summary judgment on the grounds that the plaintiff had no insurable interest and that the plaintiff had been paid in full by its buyer.

 At first instance (2017 ONSC 4721), notwithstanding the transfer of the risk of loss to the buyer, the motion Judge held the plaintiff had an insurable interest; a term that was broadly defined in the Marine Insurance Act, S.C.
 1993, c.
 22, and required an expansive interpretation.
 However, the motion was dismissed because the plaintiff had been paid in full by its buyer and therefore suffered no loss.
 In reaching this conclusion the motion Judge refused to accept a bald statement in one of the plaintiff’s affidavits that it had suffered a loss because the buyer had short-paid on subsequent shipments.